Harry-Thompson/Obsidian/ROADMAP.md

-# The Roadmap is as follows
+# The Roadmap for Obsidian as follows

 1. Write the kernel
+2. Create a POSIX compliant C libary
 2. Write the bootloader
-4. Write the shell
+4. Write an object-orientated shell